ym2805/XIM-GSAPP-Fa20/src/projects/Final Project Documentation.md

 1. Why you are measuring it?
 1. How it relates to your goals?

-### Summary of Conclusions and Takeaways

-This section should be a summary get the reader excited about understanding your project by stating the outcome up front.
-The rest of the project documentation/presentation will be focus on illustrating how you got there.
+i.e. how did you set up your project to measure performance and what did you expect to find?

+### What Did We Discover?

+At a high-level statement of what your conclusions was.
+This engages the audience and helps them better follow along as you build up to how you got there.
+It makes them want to pay attention.

 ```